ECF/grpc-RemoteServicesProvider/README.md

 *URL*:  https://raw.githubusercontent.com/ECF/grpc-RemoteServicesProvider/master/build/

-Once added, select repository and *uncheck* the Group items by category checkbox in lower left.
-Then add (at least) the feature named: ECF gRPC Remote Services Tooling Feature
+Once added, select the added repository and *uncheck* the Group items by category checkbox in lower left.
+Then add (at least) the feature named: ECF gRPC Remote Services Tooling Feature, and if desired the other two features.

-## Noteworthy ##
+## New and Noteworthy ##

 1. **Use of gRPC version 1.36.1**.
 The version of grpc now being used by the grpc distribution provider is now 1.36.1.
 1. **Support for gRPC ProtoReflectionService**.  gRPC 1.36 introduced a new service that allows clients to reflect on other services exposed by a server.
 This is very helpful for testing and debugging.
 There's a grpc tutorial for the proto reflection service [here](https://github.com/grpc/grpc-java/blob/master/documentation/server-reflection-tutorial.md).
 The proto reflection service has been built in to the grpc remote services provider, and can be dynamically added/removed from an exported remote service via gogo console commands.
 See [this wiki page](https://github.com/ECF/grpc-RemoteServicesProvider/wiki/Using-the-gRPC-ProtoReflectionService-in-a-gRPC-Remote-Service) for documentation.